-If you’re not sure what to make of yesterday’s vote by Philadelphia’s City Council to approve amendments to create a city land bank, you are not alone.
-Isaiah Thompson explains what the bill does and does not do.
+If you’re not sure what to make of the vote by Philadelphia’s City Council to approve amendments to create a city land bank, you are not alone.
+Isaiah Thompson explains what the bill does and does not do. it is due for final passage this week.

 On the eve of a deadline to pass a land bank bill before Council recesses for the holidays, Council President Clarke is enlisting groups to oppose a bill he’s said he supported for the better part of a year.
 His office is busy assembling a small army to come to Council tomorrow and testify against the land bank bill as it stands now.